node-orlando/january2014/README.md

 grunt v0.4.2
 ```

-Great, now you can start exploring.
+Great, now you can start exploring!

 To use the example grunt files, you can copy them from the `examples/` directory to `Gruntfile.js` or you can use the `./changegruntfile` script that will list and move the files for you.

 ```
 $ ./changegruntfile --list